SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/269-how-to-activate-runescape-30-day-memberships.md

 1. Navigate to the Runescape activation page:
    [https://www.runescape.com/store_locator](https://www.runescape.com/store_locator)
-2. Click the gold button named “Activate Card,” located in the “About Pre-Paid Cards” section on the left.
+2. Click the gold button named "Activate Card," located in the "About Pre-Paid Cards" section on the left.
 3. Log in with your Runescape account, or create a new account\*.
-4. You should be redirected towards a Jagex page, where you will see a prompt titled “Enter Pre-Paid Card Code."
+4. You should be redirected towards a Jagex page, where you will see a prompt titled "Enter Pre-Paid Card Code."
-5. Copy and paste or type your unique redemption code into the text box, then hit the yellow button labeled “Redeem” directly below.
+5. Copy and paste or type your unique redemption code into the text box, then hit the yellow button labeled "Redeem" directly below.
 6. Bingo!
-You’ve hit paydirt.
-The 30-day membership will be applied to your account, and you’re now free to level skills and stack buffs in Runescape.
+You've hit paydirt.
+The 30-day membership will be applied to your account, and you're now free to level skills and stack buffs in Runescape.

-Don’t forget that these are month-long memberships.
-Once they expire, you’ll need to redeem another 30-day membership reward from the Salad Storefront and follow the same steps to reactivate your membership.
+Don't forget that these are month-long memberships.
+Once they expire, you'll need to redeem another 30-day membership reward from the Salad Storefront and follow the same steps to reactivate your membership.

 ---